Department of Sociology

 NameTypeSize

 Dr. Amy Dellinger Page joined the faculty of Appalachian State in 2004.
-During her tenure, she has served as Undergraduate Programs Director, Internship Supervisor, and Department Chair, and is currently the Undergraduate Programs Director.
-She was a member of the inaugural Interpersonal Violence Task Force and later served as a member and co-chair of the Interpersonal Violence Council.
+During her tenure, she has served as Undergraduate Programs Director, Internship Supervisor, and Department Chair.
+She was a member of the inaugural Interpersonal Violence Task Force, and later served as a member and co-chair of the Interpersonal Violence Council.
 Her research interests involve attitudes about women and rape, pornography and its role in promoting rape culture, prevention programming related to interpersonal violence, sex offender policy, and toxic masculinity and its relationship to violence.
-For the past four years, she has expanded her research interests by studying end-of-life doulas (EOLDs).
-She is currently planning her next research study that will assess the experiences of dying persons and their caregivers’ experiences with utilizing EOLDs.
+For the past five years, she expanded her research interests by studying end-of-life doulas (EOLDs).
+She has been an invited speaker for Chalk Talks, the NC Governor’s Advisory Council on Aging, and the End-of-Life Doula International Research Group Symposium.
+She is currently conducting research assessing the experiences of dying persons and their circles of care with utilizing EOLDs.

-In March 2020, she became Executive Director of Appalachian Senior Programs, which houses two federally-funded AmeriCorps Seniors programs that assist children and the local senior population: the Foster Grandparent and the Senior Companion programs.
-These programs aim to enhance the social-emotional and academic skills of children who need one-on-one assistance and provide companionship and assistance for older adults who do not qualify for other assistance in the local area.
-Appalachian Senior Programs serves five rural counties in the mountains of western North Carolina.
+In March 2020, she became Executive Director of Appalachian Senior Programs, which houses two federally-funded AmeriCorps Seniors programs that assist children and the local senior population; the Foster Grandparent and the Senior Companion programs.
+The goal of these programs is to enhance the social-emotional and academic skills of children who need one-on-one assistance, and provide companionship and assistance for older adults who do not qualify for other services and wish to remain independent in their homes.
+Appalachian Senior Programs serves five rural counties (Alleghany, Ashe, Avery, Watauga, and Wilkes) in the mountains of western North Carolina.

 She is a recipient of the College of Arts and Sciences Jimmy Smith Outstanding Service Award (2013), the W.H.
 Plemmons Leadership Medallion (2015-2016), and the College of Arts and Sciences Excellence in Engagement Award (2021).